MrTee99/CPU-Scheduling-Simulator/README.md

-It is a GUI based desktop application
+It is a GUI based desktop application developed using Java

-Technologies Used in this project
-Java and Java Swing

 Project developed in Fall 2018 Semester as Operating System Course's final project.